Biodiversity of Albania: Forests

 Forests can take many forms, depending on their latitude, soil, rainfall and prevailing temperatures.
+In Albania forest cover is around 29.% of the total land area, equivalent to 788,900 hectares (ha) of forest in 2020, up from 788,800 hectares (ha) in 1990.
+Of the naturally regenerating forest 11% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 0% of the forest area was found within protected areas.
+For the year 2015, 97% of the forest area was reported to be under public ownership, 3% private ownership and 0% with ownership listed as other or unknown.

 The concentration of deciduous trees dominates in the country's forests, ranging from almost 56.8% or 6,093 square kilometres of the forested territory.
 Oak represents an important natural forest resource in Albania with 32.1% followed by beech with 18.4%.
 There are 12 oak species found in Albania distributed all across the country's territory from north to south, and east to west.

 The coniferous forests cover 1,756 square kilometres which constitutes 16.4% of the country's forested total area.
 Although black pine dominates and is among the most significant tree species in the country, occupying a surface area of roughly 10.2%.
 It is primary found in the central mountain range but also scattered in the northern and southern mountain range.
-Silver fir accounts 1.4% of the conifers with 152 square kilometres, commonly found in the slopes and valleys of the mountains and alongside the Albanian Adriatic and Ionain Sea coasts in the west.
+Silver fir accounts 1.4% of the conifers with 152 square kilometres, commonly found in the slopes and valleys of the mountains and alongside the Albanian Adriatic and Ionian Sea coasts in the west.